jamesdiffeycoding/jamesdiffeycoding/README.md

-Hi there!
-I'm an empathetic software engineer with a background in research.

 I was inspired to work in software after seeing the value that well-designed software can bring organisations.

 I have experience with JavaScript, APIs, React, Next JS, TypeScript, Python and SQL - and have completed a Full Stack Development Bootcamp.

-I currently work with an AI-mental health startup supporting their research needs and product vision.

 Some screenshots from my work are listed below.